 How long does it take for breast reduction scars to heal?

 All surgical incisions result in the formation of a scar.
 The appearance of the scar often looks thickened and red in the first four weeks after surgery.
 Over time, the scar will lighten in colour and flatten, and this can take anywhere from 3 to 9 months for optimal scar remodelling.
-This process can be shortened by applying specialised silicone sheets directly to the breast reduction scars.
+This process can be shortened by applying specialised silicone sheets directly to breast reduction scars.
 Patients with darker skin are at an increased risk of developing hyperpigmentation, hypertrophic scars or keloid scars.

 How can I reduce scar tissue after breast reduction surgery?